Facebook Twitter

 Turbocharged Cars - Top Ways to Keep on the Road Longer

-Posted on September 26, 2021 by Christopher Linn
+Posted on March 26, 2022 by Christopher Linn

 Turbochargers, many people have heard of these, but not many people can explain them.
 There are lots of different shapes and sizes of turbo-chargers, but there purpose will remain the same - to bring more air into the motor.
 The best way to think of a turbo is like a big fan, but instead of blowing air it consumes air and squeezes it into the motor.
 A turbocharger is also much different from a fan in that it's made almost entirely of metal and spins usually between 100,000 and 200,000 RPM's.
 Turbochargers constantly have fresh oil running to them to keep them lubricated and cool.
 Having a colder turbo means less wear on the moving parts and in turn means higher longevity and lesser loss of performance over use.
 There are many basic things to do to ensure a happy life for a turbocharger.